cea-trust-platform/trust-code/README.md

 # To initialize TRUST environment
 source ./env_TRUST.sh

-# To initialize the TRUST python's environment (MEDCoupling, swig and ICoCo python)
+# To initialize the TRUST python's environment (MEDCoupling, swig and ICoCo python) (TRUST should be built)
 source ./env_for_python.sh
 ```